hsklein/Simprovise/docs/source/tutorial.rst

 Class SimDowntimeAgent provides a stub method, :meth:`~simprovise.modeling.downtime.SimDowntimeAgent._handle_resource_up`, that handles this message type as a no-op.
-Our ``TellerDowntimeAgent`` will overrrides it, as described below.
+Our ``TellerDowntimeAgent`` will overrride it, as described below.

 The ``TellerDowntimeAgent`` subclass takes advantage of: